aliyun/terraform-provider-alicloud/website/docs/r/cs_managed_kubernetes.html.markdown

 * `exclude_autoscaler_nodes` - (Optional, Available in 1.88.0+) Exclude autoscaler nodes from `worker_nodes`.
 Default to `false`.
 * `service_account_issuer` - (Optional, ForceNew, Available in 1.92.0+) The issuer of the Service Account token for [Service Account Token Volume Projection](https://www.alibabacloud.com/help/doc-detail/160384.htm), corresponds to the `iss` field in the token payload.
 Set this to `"kubernetes.default.svc"` to enable the Token Volume Projection feature (requires specifying `api_audiences` as well).
 * `api_audiences` - (Optional, ForceNew, Available in 1.92.0+) A list of API audiences for [Service Account Token Volume Projection](https://www.alibabacloud.com/help/doc-detail/160384.htm).
 Set this to `["kubernetes.default.svc"]` if you want to enable the Token Volume Projection feature (requires specifying `service_account_issuer` as well.
-* `tags` - (Optional, Available in 1.97.0+) Default nil, A map of tags assigned to the kubernetes cluster .
+* `tags` - (Optional, Available in 1.97.0+) Default nil, A map of tags assigned to the kubernetes cluster and work nodes .
 Detailed below.
 * `cluster_spec` - (Optional, ForceNew, Available in 1.101.0+) The cluster specifications of kubernetes cluster,which can be empty.Valid values:
   * ack.standard : Standard managed clusters.
   * ack.pro.small : Professional managed clusters.